wizzat/arsimto/README.md

 Relationships
 =============

 A given pool should be able to contain another pool.
 For example, a data center is a pool.
-A rack is a pool.
-A switch is a pool.
+A rack is a pool contained within a data center.
+A switch is a pool contained within a rack.
 A pool can also be an asset, in the case of a switch, for example.
 Or, if you're the data center owner, a rack, an aisle, a cage, etc.

 Examples
 ========

     arsimto add --asset=server01 --pools=WWW,Production,SF --attrs=ip:192.168.1.1,ram:32G,cpus:8,storage:2TB
     arsimto add --asset=switch01 --attrs=brand:cisco+ports:48
     arsimto connect --assets=switch01,server01

+This would create the following directory structure:

+    Assets/
+      server01/
+      switch01/
+    Pools/
+      WWW/
+      Production/
+      SF/
+      switch01/

+Inside the Assets/server01/ and switch01/ directories would be files corresponding to the attrs given.
+Inside WWW/, Production/, and SF/ directories would be a symlink to Assets/server01/.
+Inside the Pools/switch01/ directory would be a symlink to Assets/server01/.

+Note that the following are equivalent:

+    arsimto add --asset=server01 --pools=switch01
+    arsimto connect --assets=switch01,server01

+Because connecting two devices is equivalent to putting the second device into a pool named after the first.